SillyTavern/SillyTavern-Docs/Usage/Core Concepts/chatfilemanagement.md

 This page describes the ways you can manage your AI chat files.

+!!! info Note
+Some of these options are available in the "Manage chat files" dialog that opens from the bottom left options menu.
+!!!

 ### Solo Chats vs Group Chats

 The simplest way to use a character card is a Solo chat; just click on their card and start chatting.